 Genetic testing is done to confirm the genetic defect but is not required to make the diagnosis.
-Siblings are usually screened using DHR shortly after the diagnosis.
+Siblings are usually screened using DHR.

 Hypergammaglobulinemia and anemia can occur; erythrocyte sedimentation rate is elevated.

-Treatment of chronic granulomatous disease is continuous prophylactic antibiotics, particularly trimethoprim/sulfamethoxazole 160/800 mg orally twice a day.
+Treatment of chronic granulomatous disease is continuous prophylactic antibiotics, particularly sulfamethoxazole/trimethoprim 800/160 mg orally twice a day.
 Oral antifungals are given as primary prophylaxis or are added if fungal infections occur even once; most useful are